Marketing Science Institute

-Founded in 1961, the Marketing Science Institute (MSI) is a corporate-membership-based organization.
-MSI claims to be unique as the only research-based organization with a network of marketing academics from business schools all over the world as well as marketing executives from 60+ leading companies.
+The Marketing Science Institute (MSI) is a corporate-membership-based organization.
+MSI was founded in 1961 and is headquartered in Cambridge, Massachusetts.

-As a nonprofit institution, MSI financially supports academic research on topics of importance to business performance.
-Every two years, MSI asks the Board of Trustees to provide input to help set priorities for the research that will guide activities for the next few years.
+MSI financially supports academic research on topics of importance to business performance.
+Every two years, MSI asks the board of trustees to provide input to help set priorities for the research that will guide activities for the next few years.
 MSI supports studies by academics on these issues and disseminates the results through conferences, workshops, webinars, publications, and online content.

-MSI headquarters are located in Cambridge, Massachusetts.
-The primary governing body of MSI is the Board of Trustees, which is made up of representatives of each of MSI’s member companies.
-MSI's staff of 11 employees are responsible for membership and research programs, conferences, publications, and all other operations.

 History

 In 1961, Scott Paper Company President Thomas B. McCabe founded the “Institute for Science in Marketing” with input from leading thinkers John Howard, Albert Wesley Frey, and Wroe Alderson.
 Twenty-nine companies responded to his membership appeal, establishing MSI as a nonprofit organization that would “contribute to the emergence of a definitive science of marketing” and “stimulate increased application of scientific techniques to the understanding and solving of current marketing problems.”
-Offices were established in Philadelphia near the University of Pennsylvania’s Wharton School, and Wendell Smith became its first president.
+Offices were established in Philadelphia near the University of Pennsylvania's Wharton School, and Wendell Smith became its first president.